Adam M. Acosta

 Experience

 • Successful defense of Boston Scientific's subsidiary BTG International Ltd. against "sham litigation" claims related to patent litigation for Zytiga®.
-The district court dismissed all antitrust and consumer-protection claims by direct and indirect-purchaser plaintiffs as well as claims by a Qui Tam plaintiff under the False Claims Act.
+The district court dismissed all antitrust and consumer-protection claims by direct- and indirect-purchaser plaintiffs as well as claims by a Qui Tam plaintiff under the False Claims Act.
 BTG was the only defendant dismissed in all three cases.

 • Successful defense of Toshiba in a multi-billion dollar price-fixing case as part of the trial team that won a complete defense verdict after a multi-week jury trial.

-• Successful defense of Warner Chilcott against "product hopping" claims in the Doryx® antitrust litigation, securing the first ever grant of summary judgment against such claims.
+• Successful defense of Warner Chilcott against "product hopping" monopolization claims in the Doryx® antitrust litigation, securing the first ever grant of summary judgment against such claims.
 The Third Circuit affirmed on appeal.

 • Successful defense of AbbVie in "reverse payment" litigation, obtaining complete dismissal of all antitrust and consumer-protection claims filed by direct-purchaser, indirect-purchaser, and opt-out retailer plaintiffs.

 • Successful defense of Par Pharmaceutical and Paddock Laboratories in the seminal FTC v.
 Actavis litigation concerning "reverse payment" claims.
 After the US Supreme Court's decision in FTC v.
-Actavis, Inc., 570 U.S. 136 (2013) and follow-on litigation in federal district court, the FTC voluntarily dismissed its claims with prejudice for zero damages, no liability, and no injunctive relief beyond that already agreed to previously by the client's corporate parent in an unrelated matter.
+Actavis, Inc., 570 U.S. 136 (2013) and follow-on litigation by the FTC in federal district court, the FTC voluntarily dismissed its claims with prejudice for zero damages, no liability, and no injunctive relief beyond that already agreed to previously by the client's corporate parent in an unrelated matter.

 • Successfully counseled internet/tech company concerning a consumer-protection investigation by the FTC’s Bureau of Consumer Protection.

 • Successful representation of entertainment/hospitality client in a conduct investigation by the DOJ's Antitrust Division and a state attorney general.
-The agencies did not take any legal action or obtain any relief from the client.

 • Successful representation of manufacturing client in multiple price-fixing investigations by the FTC and the DOJ's Antitrust Division.
-The agencies did not take any legal action or obtain any relief from the client.

 • Successful representation and antitrust approval from the FTC related to Federal Mogul's acquisition of Affinia Group, Inc.’s chassis-components business.